 And let me not forgot to mention the band that was playing that night at BJ’s.
 It was a 6 piece rhythm & blues band (not your average R&B though; definitely more along the lines of blues) called King James & The Special Men.
 I admit I didn’t dance much that night, but when I did it was funky.
 If they ever play in NYC I will go to their show!

 HiHo for DJ Soul Sister

 We arrived in NOLA on a Saturday night, and after exploring the streets of the Bywater and Marigny for some time—plus popping in for drinks at a bar called Allways that was hosting a burlesque show—we ended up at HiHo where DJ Soul Sister was spinning real records on the turntables.
 We danced to her soul, disco, and funk until we were sweaty and invigorated.
-We left around 1, and later heard that the party doesn’t really get started until 2am.
+Then we left around 1, and later heard that the party doesn’t really get started until 2am.
 Next time I’m in NOLA on a Saturday night, you’ll know where to find me between 2-4am.
 Come prepared to move.

 Let’s mix up all of this talk of late-night dance parties with some essential daytime fun for the art lover.
 The New Orleans open-air Sydney and Welda Besthoff Sculpture Garden is located next to NOMA, the city’s museum of modern art, in City Park.
 Ride bikes up Esplanade until you run right into the park, and along the way be careful not to crash while gawking at the mansions and majestic trees that encase the road in their green glory.